stevedonovan/gentle-intro/src/pain-points.md

 an experienced C++ person tries to implement a linked list or a tree structure, and gets frustrated.
 Well, a double-linked list _is_ possible in safe Rust, with `Rc` references going forward, and `Weak` references going back.
-But the standard library gets more performance out of using ... pointers.
+But the standard library gets more performance out of using... pointers.